Satisfaction and Violation of the Fluctuation-Dissipation Relation in spin ice materials

 \cite{Dusad19, Wang21}. $S_0$ is the noise at zero frequency, $\chi_S$ and $\chi_T$ are the adiabatic and isothermal susceptibilities respectively.
-As in previous experiments \cite{Matsuhira11, Quilliam11, Yaraskavitch12, Wang21, Samarakoon22}, we find (see Figure \ref{tau_alpha}) that the time scale $\tau$ diverges below one Kelvin but clearly above the temperature scale on which FDT violations develop.
-Hence, while the divergence of $\tau$ is compatible with the loss of global ergodicity and the ZFC-FC splitting for the static susceptibility it does not appear to be relevant for the onset of FDR violations.
+As in previous experiments \cite{Matsuhira11, Quilliam11, Yaraskavitch12, Wang21, Samarakoon22}, we find (see Fig.~\ref{tau_alpha}) that the time scale $\tau$ diverges below 1 K but clearly above the temperature scale on which FDR violations develop.
+Hence, while the divergence of $\tau$ is compatible with the loss of global ergodicity and the zero field-cooled—field-cooled splitting for the static susceptibility it does not appear to be relevant for the onset of FDR violations.

 For \dto, three dynamical regimes can clearly be observed from the temperature dependence of the $\alpha$ parameter (or $\beta$ for the susceptibility) \cite{Samarakoon22}.
 Above 2~K and at least up to 4.2 K, when the system is not yet in the spin ice state, $\alpha$ is almost constant.
 It nevertheless remains below 2, the value for a random walk process, which would be expected for paramagnetic magnetic moments with a single relaxation time.
-When entering the spin ice regime, $\alpha$ increases, reaching about 1.6, and revealing correlated, constrained dynamics \cite{Hallen22}.
-When entering the freezing regime below 700 mK $\alpha$ decreases once again reaching 1.3 at 300 mK (See Figure~\ref{tau_alpha}).
+When entering the spin ice regime, $\alpha$ increases, reaching about 1.6 and revealing correlated, constrained dynamics \cite{Hallen22}.
+When entering the freezing regime below 700 mK, $\alpha$ decreases once again reaching 1.3 at 300 mK [see Fig.~\ref{tau_alpha}(a)].
+These results further illustrate that, while FDR violations surely require complex correlated dynamics, the reverse is not true: $\alpha$ differs from two over a large range of temperatures where the FDR is satisfied indicating global or local equilibrium.